interactions-py/interactions.py/docs/events.rst

-Now, lets have a look on different events and how they work, starting with internal events.
+Now, let us have a look at different events and how they work, starting with internal events.

 Internal Events
 ****************

-All events mentioned in this section have the exact naming as they have to be put into the function.
+All events mentioned in this section have the exact naming as they must be put into the function.

 There are several different internal events: